flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-10-02-qq/index.md

     _key: card-3-a4a0a3cf-24a4-4782-808f-20d62b8f65b2
   - order: 3
     body: >-
-      > ‘We just ran.
+      "We just ran.
 There were no sirens, no warning.
-Just the shaking and the panic.’
+Just the shaking and the panic."

       Nurdiyah Rasid who lived through a powerful earthquake and tsunami in Palu, Indonesia - a city of nearly 400,000 people; 1,200+ have died in the